LogtalkDotOrg/logtalk3/manuals/sources/userman/categories.rst

 define clauses for dynamic predicates.
 This restriction applies because a category can be imported by several objects and because we cannot use the database handling built-in methods with categories (messages can only be sent to objects).
+A consequence of this restriction is that a category cannot declare a predicate (or non-terminal) as both multifile and dynamic.
 However, categories may contain declarations for dynamic predicates and they can contain predicates which handle dynamic predicates.
 For example:

 ::